rpuntaie/dotfiles/README.rst

 .. code:: sh

-   mkdir r
+   mkdir mine
-   mount -t nfs 192.168.1.108:/home/roland/mine/rollarch r cd r
+   mount -t nfs -o nfsvers=3 192.168.1.108:/home/roland/mine mine cd mine/rollarch
    DSK=/dev/sda USR=u PW=p HST=u121 IP2=1.121 DOTS=fjVcp bash rollarch

 DSK IS FORMATTED.
 DON'T CHOOSE THE WRONG ONE.

-``-o nfsvers=3`` might be necessary for the ``mount`` command.

-The variables can be sourced from a file, of course.
+The variables can be sourced from a file.
 ``PW`` will be asked if omitted.

 After changing or adding a file to the ``dotfiles`` one must run